jswelling/CMU-MS-DAS-Vis-S24/docs/visit_body.md

 <span class='smalltext'>They give you the software, but they sell you the documentation.</span>

+## Comparisons to Tableau

+Tableau is also a large complex visualization app, but you'll see that the interaction and the design goals are very different.

+* Tableau strives to be web-like.
+VisIt is more like an app.
+* Tableau tries to do the entire world of infovis, but almost no scientific vis.
+  VisIt has the opposite goals.
+* VisIt is free and open source.

+But there are similarities.
+* Both require a database.
+For Tableau, it's record-oriented.
+  VisIt uses volumes of data, or finite element models.
+* Both support multiple linked views of the same data.
+* Both are pretty complex to fully learn.
+* Both were written by large teams.

 #### VisIt and ParaView are very similar internally

 Both are based on [VTK](https://vtk.org/) .